Sidhantaa/PCOS-Detection/README.md

 ### Data Visualization

+* Histograms with KDE curves were used to examine the distribution of each numerical feature.
+This helped us assess the spread, central tendency, and skewness of key variables like Age, BMI, Testosterone Level, Antral Follicle Count, and Menstrual Irregularity.

 Graph 1.1: Distribution of Numerical Features in the Dataset
 <img width="1113" alt="Screenshot 2025-05-02 at 11 15 18 AM" src="https://github.com/user-attachments/assets/8eb907ee-6e0c-4dc8-9902-b842233fc98b" />

 Graph 1.2: Distirbution of Numerication Features by PCOS Class
 <img width="1114" alt="Screenshot 2025-05-02 at 11 16 11 AM" src="https://github.com/user-attachments/assets/77d86f84-601b-4061-a0e6-7fb2dbdae4b0" />

+* Bar plots grouped by PCOS diagnosis were generated for visualizing how each feature behaves across PCOS-positive and PCOS-negative groups.
+* We observed that features like Menstrual Irregularity and Antral Follicle Count show clear separation between classes, making them highly predictive.
+* BMI showed overlapping distributions between PCOS and non-PCOS groups, suggesting it may be less discriminative and possibly redundant.
+* Visualizations guided later modeling decisions, including trying a model without BMI to test its impact.
+* All plots support the conclusion that the dataset contains well-separated classes, making it suitable for classification.

 ### Problem Formulation
 * The PCOS classification task is formulated as a supervised binary classification problem, where the input features consist of clinical measurements — Age, BMI, Menstrual Irregularity (binary), Testosterone Level, and Antral Follicle Count — and the output is a binary label (PCOS Diagnosis), where 1 represents a confirmed diagnosis of PCOS and 0 represents no diagnosis.